 Don’t let yourself be put off by the immense variety of options.
 You should choose the furniture that best compliments your style, outdoor space dimensions and desired level of maintenance.

 Consider investing in additional outdoor equipment and stuff that improves customers’ comfort in different ways.

-Heaters and fleece blankets to extended the duration of the patio season and keep guests in on chilly nights
+Heaters and fleece blankets to extended the duration of the patio season and keep guests in on chilly nights.

 Opening an outdoor dining area not only changes the space and design of your place but also influences your employees and operations.

-Downside of opening a patio
+Downsides of opening a patio

-Importance of an efficient workflow
+Importance of keeping an efficient workflow